fbader927/Vidium/README.md

-# 🎬 Vidium – High-Performance Media Converter & Downloader
+# 🎬 Vidium – High-Performance, Lightweight Media Converter & Downloader

 Vidium is a **GPU-accelerated media converter and downloader** built with **PySide6** and **FFmpeg**.
 Designed for **Windows 11**, it supports a wide range of video and audio formats, trimming, batch processing, and downloading.